Streptococcus: Pathogenesis and classification

 In addition to streptococcal pharyngitis (strep throat), certain Streptococcus species are responsible for many cases of pink eye, meningitis, bacterial pneumonia, endocarditis, erysipelas, and necrotizing fasciitis (the 'flesh-eating' bacterial infections).
 However, many streptococcal species are not pathogenic, and form part of the commensal human microbiota of the mouth, skin, intestine, and upper respiratory tract.
 Streptococci are also a necessary ingredient in producing Emmentaler ("Swiss") cheese.

-Species of Streptococcus are classified based on their hemolytic properties.
+Species of streptococci are classified based on their hemolytic properties.
 Alpha-hemolytic species cause oxidization of iron in hemoglobin molecules within red blood cells, giving it a greenish color on blood agar.
 Beta-hemolytic species cause complete rupture of red blood cells.
 On blood agar, this appears as wide areas clear of blood cells surrounding bacterial colonies.
 Gamma-hemolytic species cause no hemolysis.

 Beta-hemolytic streptococci are further classified by Lancefield grouping, a serotype classification (that is, describing specific carbohydrates present on the bacterial cell wall).
-The 21 described serotypes are named Lancefield groups A to W (excluding I and J).
+The 21 described serotypes are named Lancefield groups A to W (excluding E, I and J).
 This system of classification was developed by Rebecca Lancefield, a scientist at Rockefeller University.

-In the medical setting, the most important groups are the alpha-hemolytic streptococci S. pneumoniae and Streptococcus viridans group, and the beta-hemolytic streptococci of Lancefield groups A and B (also known as “group A strep” and “group B strep”).
+In the medical setting, the most important groups are the alpha-hemolytic streptococci S. pneumoniae and Streptococcus viridans groups, and the beta-hemolytic streptococci of Lancefield groups A and B (also known as "group A strep" and "group B strep").